-- Dry the sample to constant mass, according to the FOP for AASHTO T 329; or determine the moisture content of a companion sample in accordance with the FOP for AASHTO T 329. - 3.
-Determine and record the mass to the nearest 0.1 g of the sample basket assembly. - 4.
+- 1. Dry the sample to constant mass, according to the FOP for AASHTO T 329; or determine the moisture content of a companion sample in accordance with the FOP for AASHTO T 329. - 2.
+Determine and record the mass of the sample basket assembly to the nearest 0.1 g. - 3.
 Evenly distribute the sample in the sample basket assembly, taking care to keep the material away from the edges of the basket.
-Use a spatula or trowel to level the sample. - 5.
-Determine and record the total mass of the sample and sample basket assembly at room temperature to the nearest 0.1 g.
-Calculate and record the initial mass of the sample (total mass minus the mass of the sample basket assembly) to the nearest 0.1 g.
-Designate this mass as (M_i). - 6.
+Use a spatula or trowel to level the sample. - 4.
+Determine and record the total mass of the sample and sample basket assembly at room temperature to the nearest 0.1 g. - 5.
+Calculate the initial mass of the sample by subtracting the mass of the sample basket from the mass of the sample and sample basket assembly and record to the nearest 0.1 g.
+Designate this mass as $(M_i)$ . - 6.
 Record the correction factor or input into the furnace controller for the specific asphalt mixture. - 7.
-Input the initial mass of the sample (M_i) into the ignition furnace controller.
+Input the initial mass of the sample $(M_i)$ into the ignition furnace controller.
 Verify that the correct mass has been entered. - 8.
 Verify the furnace scale is reading zero, if not, reset to zero.